- Recent Updates for Schools

 - KKH Urgent Paediatric Advice Line (UPAL)

-KK Women's and Children's Hospital (KKH) New pilot online service for parents and caregivers to seek advice for common pediatric conditions (for children below the age of 17 years) such as fever, cough, diarrhoea, vomitting, and common injuries.
+KK Women's and Children's Hospital (KKH) new pilot online service for parents and caregivers to seek advice for common paediatric conditions (for children below the age of 17 years) such as fever, cough, diarrhoea, vomitting, and common injuries.
 Available from 8.00am to 11.00pm daily.

 When you need to head out:

-- Keep track of the close contacts that you have met, launch ‘TraceTogether' mobile app.
-You may also collect your TraceTogether token by referring to www.token.gowhere.gov.sg
+- Keep track of the close contacts that you have met, launch ‘TraceTogether' mobile app or token.

 - Check crowd level of the mall you intend to visit: www.spaceout.gov.sg